CoderDojo/Dublin-HTML/chatroom/README.md

 # SocketIO Chatroom

 1. Make sure you have installed [node.js](http://www.nodejs.org/#download) on your machine
-2. Open a terminal terminal/cmd
+2. Open a terminal/cmd box
-3. In the window create a folder called chatroom on your machine
+3. In the black window create a folder called chatroom on your machine
 ```
 > mkdir chatroom
 ```